 Local Government has a significant leadership role in assisting local communities to understand and adapt to the long term physical impacts of climate change, and to reduce carbon emissions.
-As the peak body representing councils in South Australia, the Local Government Association has a key role to provide coordinated and relevant support to its members as they strive to achieve this.
+As the peak body representing councils in South Australia, the Local Government Association (LGA) has a key role to provide coordinated and relevant support to its members as they strive to achieve this.

 LGA Climate Change Action Plan 2014-2017